Markules/Hintoit/README.md

 To avoid run locally on machine, follow this link - https://hintoit.herokuapp.com/

 # Technologies

-React - A JavaScript library for building user interfaces Redux-thunk -
+React - A JavaScript library for building user interfaces.

+Redux-thunk - Middleware which lets you write async logic that interacts with redux store.

-Redux - State managment
+Redux - State managment.

-Semantic UI React - UI
+Semantic UI React - UI.

-Node - Used for backend
+Node - Used for backend.

+Express - a back end web application framework for Node.js.

-Mongodb - Database
+Mongodb - Database.

+Mongoose - an Object Data Modeling (ODM) library for MongoDB and Node.

 # Screenshots
 ![hintoit1](https://user-images.githubusercontent.com/21314291/113501291-97094980-952c-11eb-946c-a88028e5a242.png)